vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 # VAM Demonstration Build 1 (December 2017)

 The following demo illustrates how _VAM Build 1_ establishes the _VICS Architecture_.
 This architecture enables the incremental migration of VA provider workflow from 130 separate, legacy VISTA Servers to one set of VA-wide Veteran Integrated Care Services (VICS).
-It addresses how to centralize all VISTA data while ensuring continued support for per-VISTA clients such as CPRS using _identity management_ and _interface emulation_.
+It addresses how to centralize all VISTA data while ensuring continued support for per-VISTA clients such as CPRS.

 _Build 1_ involves four components - the pre-existing _VISTA Server_ ("Demo VISTA") and its client _CPRS_ and the VAM-developed _VICS Server_ and _RPC Router_.
 All but CPRS are hosted on a cloud-based virtual machine at _vamdemo.vistadataproject.info_.